-The host or hostess comes to each dinner, greets dinner guests, helps servers, and troubleshoots any problems that come up.
+The host comes to each dinner, greets dinner guests, helps servers, and troubleshoots any problems that come up.
 The time requirement is each Thursday from 4:30 to 5:45 PM during the school year.

 If you would like to learn more about any of these opportunities, please use the website contact form, or leave a message with your contact info at 781-275-7355.
 We look forward to hearing from you!

 Every year the USPS Letter Carriers' "Stamp Out Hunger" Food Drive brings us many hundreds of pounds of food.
 We love the support, but it's always a challenge to cope with the deluge.
 If you're available on Saturday, May 14 from 1:00-6:00 (or any portion thereof), please come to the Food Pantry and help us sort through the bounty.
 If you're interested, let us know by using the website Contact form, or leaving a message at 781-275-7355.
 Many thanks!

 Here are the free dinners we've lined up for April.
 Enjoy!
 We're looking for two volunteers to organize these dinners next year.
 Please spread the word and encourage anyone who might be interested to contact us.
 Thanks!

 |April 7||Pulled pork mac and cheese||Employees of Red Heat Tavern and a local family|

 Sausage, peppers and potatoes